smartprocure/contexture-docs/getting-started/connecting.md

 })
 ```

-The code above will provide a working search function `runSearch` that
+The code above will provide a working search function `search` that
 will transform any given query into a working ElasticSearch query,
 which will be sent to the database to retrieve the data.
 Let's examine
 this code in greater detail.